 - Total number of tablets needed: 12

-Answer: Yes and I have had many patients do this quite successfully.
-For example, if a patient is going on a trip to a high altitude and typically experiences migraine at higher altitudes, Frova can be taken the day prior to going up to the high altitude and stay on the Frova either once or twice a day as short-term prevention during their trip.
+Answer: Yes, and I have had many patients do this quite successfully.
+For example, if a patient is going on a trip to a high altitude and typically experiences migraine at higher altitudes, Frova can be taken the day before going up to the high altitude and stay on the Frova either once or twice a day as short-term prevention during their trip.

 The dosing schedule used in this published clinical trial can be adjusted depending on how many days short-term prevention is needed and depending on how many Frovatriptan tablets are covered by the patient's insurance company.
 Most insurance companies have a limit of 9 triptan tablets a month.
 Starting with one Frova tablet on the first day of menstrual migraine and then taking 1 a day for 3-5 days may be an effective alternative to the higher twice a day dosing used in the clinical trial.
-However, in some cases, the twice a day dosing may be needed for optimal prevention.
+However, the twice-a-day dosing may be needed for optimal prevention in some cases.

-A patient of mine with frequent migraines was nervous she was going to get a migraine on her wedding day.
-I had her start Frova 2.5 mg once a day for several days prior to her wedding and continue to take daily Frova until back from her honeymoon.
-Our strategy worked well and she was headache-free the whole time!
+A patient of mine with frequent migraines was nervous she would get a migraine on her wedding day.
+I had her start Frova 2.5 mg once a day for several days before her wedding and continue to take daily Frova until she came back from her honeymoon.
+Our strategy worked well, and she was headache-free the whole time!